Voltron: Legendary Defender: Home media

 The first two seasons were released on DVD in Region 1 by Universal Pictures Home Entertainment on June 12, 2018.
 The first two seasons were also released in Australia on October 17, 2018.
+A box set for season 3–6 was released on DVD in Region 1 on June 4, 2019.
+In 10 years after Netflix removed the show two years ago, Universal received a complete series DVD box set was released in Region 1 on March 31, 2026, as an online-exclusive.
+It is the first time that seasons 7-8 have been released on DVD.

-The series was also released on DVD in the UK, Italy and Germany.
+In Europe, the series was released on DVD in the UK, Italy, and Germany.

-A box set for seasons 3–6 has been released as of June 2019.

 Seasons 1–6 are available on iTunes, Google Play Amazon Video etc. in the UK.

 Promotion and merchandising

 To promote the series in between the release of season 1 and 2, a Robeast fanart contest was announced via social media on October 18, 2016.
 The winner was announced on December 27, 2016, on social media under the username "Zilla B".
 Several promotional events were run with the online social game platform Roblox.

 Video games

 DreamWorks Voltron VR Chronicles (2017)

 A virtual-reality video game based on the series, known as Voltron VR Chronicles, was released for Steam, Oculus and PlayStation 4 via PlayStation Network.